 Calculated by comparing an individual authority business rates baseline against its baseline funding level.
 Tariffs and top-ups are fixed at the start of the scheme and index linked to RPI in future years.
-Forest Heath and St Edmundsbury BC are 'tariff' authorities.
+West Suffolk is a 'tariff' authority.